Mishra Dhatu Nigam: Consultancy

-Customized Products/Services
+Customized products/services

-Forging, rolling, heat treatment, investment & sand castings and other conversion jobs are carried out by MIDHANI for its customers.
-Manufacture of finished machined and fabricated products is also undertaken by the Company which makes use of in-house and external facilities to carry out assignments by taking single-point responsibility for the end products.
+MIDHANI performs forging, rolling, heat treatment, investment, and sand casting, as well as other conversion processes.
+The company also manufactures finished machined and fabricated products, utilizing both in-house and external facilities to manage production responsibilities for end products.

-Metallurgical Consultancy Services
+Metallurgical consultancy services

-MIDHANI has acquired an in-depth understanding of the Processing – Structure Evolution – Material Performance / Behavior interrelationships which have contributed to solving several daunting technological problems in the field of metallurgy.
-The company offers failure analysis, material selection and alloy design services on a consultancy basis to customers.
+MIDHANI has acquired an in-depth understanding of the Processing–Structure–Evolution–Material Performance / Behavior interrelationships, which have contributed to solving several daunting technological problems in the field of metallurgy.
+The company offers failure analysis, material selection, and alloy design services on a consultancy basis to customers.

-Testing & Evaluation
+Testing and evaluation

 A comprehensive range of testing and evaluation services covering chemical analysis, mechanical, non-destructive and magnetic testing are rendered by Midhani.

 Facilities

-MIDHANI's primary manufacturing facilities are located in the City of Hyderabad, State of Telangana.
+MIDHANI's primary manufacturing facilities are located in the city of Hyderabad, Telangana.